tjbz101/tjbz101.github.io/README.md

 </head>
 <body>
   <h1>String List</h1>
-  <h3>V091425J</h3>
+  <h3>V091425K</h3>
   <p>Available strings, sort by name or type.
-We can split sets for a hybrid string job.<br>You provide strings, $20, or pick from below, $25.
+We can split sets for a hybrid string job.
+You provide strings, $20, or pick from below, $25.
 Currently stringing on a Gamma ELS 7500 stringer, 50 years of experience.
-String comments, type, and current availability derived by AI.  </p>
+String comments, type, and current availability derived by AI.</p>

   <table id="stringTable">
     <thead>